Law books on a desk

 Issues

-The central legal issue was whether the motorcyclist, John Young, owed a duty of care to the appellant, Mrs Bourhill.
-The key questions for the court were:
+The central legal issue was whether the deceased motorcyclist owed a duty of care to the Appellant, and if so, whether that duty was breached.
+The specific questions were:

 Judgment